glyh/on_pal/language/syntax.md

 // Mutability:
 let counter of ref(int) = &0; // creates an atom just as in clojure. we just use c-like syntax here counter.swap(_ + 1); // BTW here we're using something similar to scala's anonymous function
+// I need some tricks in the compiler to make this compile as well.
+Something come to mind: haskell's do notation. let counter = counter + 1
 // Or:
 print(f"{*counter}%n"); // dereferencing an atom we get the underlying value swap(counter, fn(x){x + 1});